Skip to main content

 Not reported

 Annual revenue at Andrew W Mellon Foundation runs $450.4M (2023), placing it among the larger U.S. nonprofits in the IRS Form 990 dataset.
-Andrew W Mellon Foundation directs 80% of its expenses to programs — above the third-party-rater threshold for an efficient organization.
+On the financial-health factor, Andrew W Mellon Foundation runs thin — assets relative to annual spending fall below the cushion nonprofit-finance experts typically recommend.

 Revenue has been roughly stable over the five-year filing window.
 The pattern is normal for established organizations operating in a mature program area.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Current-officer compensation is not separately reported in the filing — typical for nonprofits where leadership is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
 In the Education category, Andrew W Mellon Foundation sits alongside universities, K-12 systems, scholarship funds, and education-research organizations.
-Education-sector nonprofits often hold large endowments, which affects how the reserves-and-revenue ratios should be read.
+Education-sector nonprofits often hold large endowments, which affects how the reserves-and-revenue figures should be read.

 $450.4M